SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Added: Support for SVG elements.
+SVG will be an area inside the workspace and allows to paste pure SVG data (#31)
+- Added: Support for own images.
+The user is responsible how to upload the image to ioBroker, as the adapter has no upload possibility
+- Added: Support to arrange pictures and elements in levels.
+They can now be moved to fore- or background
+- Added: Consumption calculation - Currently, only single-mode (positive and negative) states are supported.
+Different states for battery charge/discharge and public grid-feed/grid-consumption will be added in next version
+- Added: Some error handling improved

 ### 0.0.2-alpha.13 (2023-07-26)
+- FIX: Icon-Proxy was not showing icons under some circumstances
+- FIX: Reverse steps for alignment was in the wrong order (#37)
 - Added: Build-in Object Browser for faster loading and saving bandwith (get rid of the default one)
 - Added: Autocomplete for Datasources Boxes - Datasource will be fetched during typing
 - Added: Language for some boxes were missing
 - Added: Disable all other Datasources in list while editing to prevent layout mix
 - Added: New states for 'battery_remaining_target', which shows the target time in Unixtime and 'battery_remaining_target_DT', which shows the time in human readable format
-- FIX: Icon-Proxy was not showing icons under some circumstances
-- FIX: Reverse steps for alignment was in the wrong order (#37)

 ### 0.0.2-alpha.12 (2023-07-18)
 - Added: Improved Icon - Proxy, to serve icons for all symbols (if enabled)